PAGSAdmin/PIF-PUF/README.md

 Uses multi-RSS for sentiment, ML (BERT-expandable).
 Upload October 18.

 ## Origin Story
-In 2014, I first envisioned PIF, noting: “I’ve been thinking about how people are affected by media big stories...
-I would love a standard practice to gauge how relevant the story is.”
-This idea, inspired by events like Ebola NYC to reduce fear-mongering, evolved into PIF/PUF’s framework over months with Grok’s support.
+On October 29, 2014, I first envisioned PIF, noting: “I’ve been thinking about how many individuals are affected by media big stories...
+I would love a standard practice to gauge how personally relevant the story is.”
+This idea, inspired by events like Ebola NYC to reduce fear-mongering evolved into PIF/PUF’s framework over months with Grok’s support.

 ## Getting Started
 To use PIF/PUF, follow these steps: